"So you don't like theatre, eh?" asked my director friend. "You prefer the cinema?" (Embarrassed pause). Can I like

 Music by Benjamin Britten (played by Sonia Wieder-Atherton), text by Sylvia Plath (read by Charlotte Rampling)

 On Sunday I went to the matinée of The Night Dances.
-Odd timing perhaps, but it was my last chance to catch Charlotte Rampling at this year's Festival international de la littérature, and I didn't want to miss it.
+Odd timing perhaps, but it was my last chance to catch Charlotte Rampling at the 2014 Festival international de la littérature, and I didn't want to miss it.

 Sunday was the final day of the fest and, at Place des Arts' intimate Cinquième Salle, the veteran British actress gave the last of three readings of 11 poems by the short-lived but highly influential American "confessional" poet Sylvia Plath (1932-1963).
 Barefoot and wearing a long black sleeveless dress, Rampling had only one prop – a backless sofa that she variously sat, leaned and lay down on – and was accompanied on stage by cellist Sonia Wieder-Atherton, also in black, who, seated behind her music stand, followed each poem with music by Benjamin Britten (all of Suite No. 2 and three of the nine movements of No. 3).